-Minor Spills Remove all ignition sources.
+Minor Spills Slippery when spilt.
 Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
-Control personal contact with the substance, by using protective equipment.
-Slippery when spilt.
+Avoid contact with skin and eyes.
+Wear impervious gloves and safety goggles.
+Trowel up/scrape up.
 Major Spills Clear area of personnel and move upwind.

-Alert Fire Brigade and tell them location and nature of hazard.
-Wear full body protective clothing with breathing apparatus.
-Prevent, by all means available, spillage from entering drains or water courses.
-Slippery when spilt.
+- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course. - Slippery when spilt.